AWM52 1/11/18/4 - Headquarters London Victory March Contingent, 1946, part 3, Naval log - Part 4

 reasons.
 Firstly, representation to

-the ship's authorites requested permission
+the ship's authorities requested permission

-to hang dry certain articles on [[lines?]]
+to hang dry certain articles on lines

 erected in cabins.
 Permission was